 If you’re exploring fibroid treatments, you’re not alone.
 Up to 80 percent of adult black women have fibroids.
 (That’s a rate almost three times higher than white, Hispanic or Asian women.)
 Now, these muscular growths aren’t usually cancerous.
 But they can drastically affect your quality of life.
-In fact, women with fibroids experience pain, heavy bleeding and even fertility loss.
-Here’s the worst part: many women, especially black women, don’t have access to quality healthcare.
-So they never explore their fibroid treatment options.
-For that reason, many women choose hysterectomy (removing their uterus) when they could have explored less invasive treatments.
+In fact, women with fibroids experience pain, heavy bleeding and fertility loss.
+And here’s the worst part.
+Many black women can’t access quality healthcare.
+So they never explore fibroid treatments.
+For that reason, many women choose hysterectomy (removing their uterus).
+Even when less invasive treatments work.
 And we believe that has to change.

 The problem gets worse when it comes to black maternal health.
 Like their increased fibroid rates, black mothers die from complications related to pregnancy at roughly two to three times the rate of other women.
 And that’s regardless of their income or education levels.
 For that reason, President Biden and Vice President Kamala Harris have declared Black Maternal Health week, in an attempt to fight disparity in maternal health outcomes.
 And it’s also why we’re sharing stories from black women who struggled to access equal health care.
 Because we hope to bring equity to fibroid treatments and all areas of healthcare.

 Jasmine Gomez is one such woman.
 She told Women’s Health magazine that, in her 20s, she wanted to donate her eggs.
 But during the process doctors discovered nine large fibroids.
 It shouldn’t have been a surprise, she said.
 After all, she says, “My mom dealt with uterine fibroids herself (she had surgery to remove hers when I was younger, but we never really talked about it.”